The Beatles Logo

 The Beatles Logo History

-The Beatles entered the rock scene in 1960 with the birth of beat music in London, a new genre that emerged from the wave of rock and roll.
-The legendary quartet became the basis of the so-called British Invasion phenomenon, associated with the growing popularity of British rock in foreign charts.
+The Beatles emerged on the rock scene in 1960 with the birth of beat music in London – a new genre that arose on the wave of rock-n-roll.
+The legendary quartet became the foundation of the so-called British Invasion phenomenon, associated with the rise in popularity of British rock in foreign charts.

 What is The Beatles?

-The Beatles are a legendary U.K. beat-rock band formed in Liverpool in 1960.
-She is the most commercially successful band in the history of pop music.
-Her 15 albums topped the country’s charts, breaking all records.
+The Beatles is a legendary British beat rock band formed in Liverpool in 1960.
+It is the most commercially successful band in the history of pop music.
+15 of its albums topped the country’s charts, breaking all records.

 May–August 1960